 Although we didn’t stay at this resort on this occasion, I’m definitely keen to stay here on our next visit.
 The kids loved it, they welcome kids with open arms.
 It very much reminds me of our stay at the Shangri-La Tanjang Aru in Kota Kinabalu a few years ago and we loved that also.

 Its no secret that I’m a big fan of the Shangri-La Hotel chain.
 I feel they have something special that I personally refer to as the ‘Shangri-La Way’, nothing really compares and this resort is no different.
 I love that they offer the option for families with young pre-school kids to have 5 in a room, such a plus for parents of small children who may not feel comfortable having their kids in a separate room.

-We are hoping to head back to Singapore early next year.
+We are hoping to head back for at least a 3 day Singapore stay early next year.
 I hope to update this post with all that we get up to when staying at the Shangri-La’s Rasa Sentosa Resort & Spa, Singapore.
 For me especially the world renowned Chi Spa and Wellness Centre for a nice relaxing massage!!